5 Ways to Keep Mosquitoes at Bay

+them away.
 This works best in a small area, like a deck, where you can set up two or three box fans around your guests.
-It’s also a good
+It’s

-idea to put a tabletop fan near the salads.
+also a good idea to put a tabletop fan near the food.

 - Apply a bug repellent.
 For those containing DEET, choose 10 percent to 35 percent.
 (The American Academy of Pediatrics recommends